0xPolygonHermez/zkevm-node/docs/modes.md

 **This is considered to be the base, all modes require a Synchronizer Node container to be spun up*

-This will syncronize with the Trusted Sequencer (run by Polygon Hermez).
+This will syncronize with the Trusted Sequencer (run by Polygon).

 Use the default [public config file](https://github.com/0xPolygonHermez/zkevm-node/blob/develop/config/environments/public/public.node.config.toml), and make sure the following values are set to: